jjadeseravla/ExpenseTracker/README.md

 ## To Run:
-To run the backend server and the frontend at the same time do:
+Navigate to port 3000 for front end and 5000 for backend and to run the backend server and the frontend at the same time do:
 ```npm install```
 ```npm run dev```